CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 This app shows only some of the capabilities of the Conversational Language Understanding feature of the Language service.
 To learn more about what you can do with this service, see the [Conversational Language Understanding page](https://docs.microsoft.com/azure/cognitive-services/language-service/conversational-language-understanding/overview).

 ### Review

-In this lab, you have created a language resource, a conversational Language Understanding App, intents, utterances, and entities, trained the model, deployed and tested it.
+In this lab, you have completed:

+- Create a *Language* resource
+- Create a Conversational Language Understanding App
+- Create intents, utterances, and entities
+- Train the model
+- Deploy and test the model

 ## You have successfully completed this lab.